 Please review the information below to learn about Lake Braddock and FCPS attendance policies and procedures.

 Please note: School begins promptly at 8:00 a.m. and ends at 2:45 p.m.
 Students are expected to attend every class or activity for which they are scheduled each school day.
-FCPS requires that a call or completed online attendance form be received within 72 hours of an absence from a parent or guardian.
+FCPS requires that a call be received within 72 hours of an absence from a parent or guardian.
 No notification will result in an unexcused absence.

-Call the student’s subschool attendance line on the morning of the absence or complete the online form.
+Call the student’s subschool attendance line on the morning of the absence.
 Provide the student's name, caller’s name, relationship to student, date, and reason for absence.
-If student will be absent for more than one day, a call must be made each day.
-Students are responsible for ensuring that contact is made with the subschool office and checking FCPS 24/7 (Blackboard.com) for assignments missed.
+If a student will be absent for more than one day, a call must be made each day.
+Students are responsible for ensuring that contact is made with the subschool office and checking Schoology for assignments missed.

 Note: If your student is enrolled in Academy courses at Chantilly, Edison, Fairfax, Falls Church, Marshall, and West Potomac, the parent or guardian must notify both LBSS and the academy school for absences.